-Sadie has bipolar disorder.
-In 2015 she produced and presented a documentary about her condition for RTHK.
+In 2015 she produced and presented a documentary about bipolar disorder for RTHK.
 The Bipolar Express was Highly Commended in the Creative Feature category by the Association for International Broadcasting in 2015.
 The following year, it won an internal RTHK Award.

 Her sequel doc, As Bad As It Gets, is due to air on RTHK later this year.
 She’s presenting a weekly podcast for RTHK and Mental Ideas exploring innovative approaches to tackling mental health.
 The Mental Ideas Podcast launches in 2019.
 She’s founder of non-profit groups Mental Ideas and Bipolar Hong Kong, an ambassador for The Prince’s Trust, co-founder of Art Saves Lives International and patron for the Reformed Foundation.

 Contact Sadie: firstname.lastname@example.org

 Partner and ambassador James Daly is co-founder and CEO of Greenhouse Media (GMI), a dynamic media finance and film production company based in the UK.
 A shrewd financial director with a creative soul, James intricately understands both sides of the film industry.
 Unlike other production companies, James’ focus is on fully financing film and media projects in-house and drawing on his long-term relationships with distributors.